maoweinilsson/PDC-software-web/software/matlab/general.rst

 .. code-block:: bash

-  matlab -nojvm -nosplash -nodesktop < input.m > output.out
+  matlab -nosplash -nodesktop < input.m > output.out

 where input.m is your instructions to Matlab and output.out will be your output when running that script in Matlab.
 If you are using  MATLAB Compiler or builder products run: